AshikDev/data_feed_app/README.md

 # NOTE

-If the necessary environment isn't set up, use Docker to run the console app.
+**Alternatively:** If the necessary environment isn't set up, use Docker to run the console app.
 The provided Dockerfile should be incorporated as a service in a YAML file of your choosing.
 After adding this, execute the command `docker compose up -d` to start the service. e.g.

 ```bash
 services: